Darkelves13/TodoList-/README.md

-Here is a professional description you can use for your GitHub repository.
-Since you are an M.Sc.
-Computer Science student, I have structured this to look like a proper developer's `README.md` file, highlighting the technical features (DOM manipulation, event handling) rather than just saying "it's a list."

-You can copy and paste the Markdown below directly into a file named **`README.md`** in your repository.

----

 # 📝 TaskFlow - Vanilla JS To-Do List

 A responsive, feature-rich task management application built entirely with **Vanilla JavaScript**, **HTML5**, and **CSS3**.
 This project demonstrates DOM manipulation, event bubbling, and dynamic UI updates without relying on external frameworks.